The Library is at the heart of campus, and will be a central part of your University experience.

 Access them from anywhere with an internet connection using your Warwick username and password.

-Once you know which books you want to read, you’ll need to locate them.
-Write down the classmark which you’ll need to navigate the shelves.
+Finding print books in the Library can be confusing to start with.
+Once you know which books you want to read find, write down the classmark.
+You’ll need this to navigate the shelves.
 Don’t worry if you need to ask for help – most people do!
 Just ask a member of staff – we love to help!

 Keep in touch